Trying to track down an Xbox series X? Here’s where it’s in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock UK: Restocks now available at Microsoft, Currys, Game and EE
+Xbox series X stock UK: Restocks now available at Microsoft, Currys, Game, Very and EE

 The all-inclusive Xbox All Access programme is open too – here’s the best place to grab a console

-Update 8 March: The Xbox series X is in stock this morning at Microsoft, Currys, EE and Game.
+Update 8 March: The Xbox series X is in stock this morning at Microsoft, Currys, EE, Very and Game.
 The Xbox All Access scheme is also available at Smyths Toys and Asda.

 The Xbox Series X has been available intermittently since it was first release back in November 2020 and now it appears that stock shortages have started to decline.
 It’s now easier than ever to get your hands on Microsoft’s powerful new console.
 It’s able to play all the latest games as well as improve the look and performance of last-gen titles, such as the long awaited update to GTA 5.